soumya-m-k/markdown-tutorial/README.md

 _Italics_ is a style.
 Used for emphasis, to set apart titles of creative works, or to indicate foreign words.

 - ## Blackquotes
-  To create a  blackquotes, add a > infront of paragraph. e.g : \> Markdown is a lightweight markup language used to format plain text.
-It is widely used because of its simplicity and readability
+  To create a  blackquotes, add a > infront of paragraph.<br>
+  e.g : \> Markdown is a lightweight markup language used to format plain text.
+  \> It is widely used because of its simplicity and readability

   > Markdown is a lightweight markup language used to format plain text.
-It is widely used because of its simplicity and readability
+  > It is widely used because of its simplicity and readability